John Moynihan Tettemer: Formative years

 The atmosphere of our home was strongly religious....
 My first record of a game is playing priest and hearing my playmates' confessions through the cane bottom of an overturned chair.
 The oldest brother, Harvey, would play at saying Mass and rigged up an altar in the back parlor, with candles and flowers and such linens as he could beg or remove surreptitiously from Mother's linen cupboard....
 I was his altar boy.
 My duty was to swing the censer, made of a tin can containing hot water, which I replenished whenever the steam ("smoke") died down.

 His family experienced a brief period of financial difficulty when competitors to his father's business began operating in St. Louis.
 As a result, his mother took a job "as forewoman of the sewing girls" in a factory nearby.
 In addition, his father was able to obtain an unsecured loan from Morris Levi, a Jewish businessman in St. Louis.
 Tettemer would later recall that "Father used the incident to instill in us some understanding of a people that had experienced harsh tribulations throughout its history, and to lay on us the precept of judging men as individuals and children of God, not accepting ready-made, often prejudiced estimates."

-During his early childhood years, John Tettemer's older sister, Mary, passed away.
+During his early childhood years, John Tettemer's older sister, Mary, died.
 Sometime around this time, he also developed a speech defect which made it challenging for him "to pronounce certain combination of consonants."
 He later observed that this caused him to be "shy and silent," becoming even more so when teased by his siblings and other children.
 "I would listen like a small ghost to a story being told, or would lose myself in some book."
 His discomforts made him "sensitive to emotional appeals, in music, in tales of heroism and pathos, and to beauty in color," and "equipped [him] with a spontaneous sympathy for the feelings of others, whether human beings or animals, and with a sense of the utter wrongness of doing anything that may hurt."
 Although the defect lessened as he entered school, the condition had left its mark.
 The "fear of it ran deep and I became adept at substituting easier words for those which were difficult for me."